How Much Does a Website Really Cost in 2022?

 10. How is my website protected if something goes wrong?

-Web development is a service, not a product
+Web design is a service, not a product

 Standards vary from agency to agency

 As with any industry, the quality of work will vary from one agency to another.
 It’s a good idea to have a look at customer reviews and examples of previous work when deciding which agency to go with.
-Remember, the cheapest option isn’t always the best one – your website is an investment in the growth of your business.
-It goes beyond a good-looking business card, and can be central to the facilitation of your services.
+And remember, the cheapest option isn’t always the best one – anything that looks too good to be true probably is!

 Next steps